-North Dakota House overrides transgender sports bill veto
+North Dakota Senate sustains transgender sports bill veto

 BISMARCK, N.D.
-(AP) — North Dakota’s House dealt Gov. Doug Burgum his first veto setback of the session Thursday, overriding his rejection of a bill restricting transgender girls from participating in public elementary and secondary school sports.
+(AP) — North Dakota’s Republican-led Senate on Thursday sustained Gov. Doug Burgum’s veto of a bill restricting transgender girls from participating in public elementary and secondary school sports.

-Representatives voted 68-25 to override the second-term Republican governor, who vetoed the measure Wednesday evening.
-Sixty-three House votes were needed to provide a two-thirds majority.
+Senators voted 28-19 to override the first-term Republican governor, but fell short of the 32 necessary for a two-thirds majority.
+The vote came after the GOP-led House voted 68-25 to override Burgum earlier Thursday.

-The legislation now goes to the Senate, which will hold its own override vote later in the afternoon.
-Thirty-two votes are needed in the chamber for an override.

 The bill last week got a strong 69-25 vote in the House but a narrower 27-20 vote in the Senate.